welaika/ansible-role-dotfiles/README.md

 [![Build Status](https://travis-ci.org/welaika/ansible-role-dotfiles.svg?branch=master)](https://travis-ci.org/welaika/ansible-role-dotfiles)

-Install dotfiles for the user from a given repository.
+Install dotfiles for a specific user.

+Dotfiles are fetch from a git repository.

 Requirements
 ------------

 Your dotfiles repository *must* have a `install.sh` files in it.
-We use it to creates symlinks for example.
+Use it to create symlinks.
+This role won't create symlinks for you.

-The user you want to install dotfiles to *must* already exists.
+The user **must** already exist.

 Role Variables
 --------------